phokz/reprap_session/README.md

 ## Shopping list

-- 4 or 5 stepper motors (best source needed)
+- 5 stepper motors (best source needed)
 	- XYZ printers from NL
 - printed plastic parts (ebay?
 Prusa?)
  	- Prusa will print them for nice price ;-)
 - RAMPS board  (snail instrumets) [phokz will buy one]
 	- snail does not have them in stock, use XYZ again
+	- parcel from NL will hopefully arrive
 - 4 or 5 motor drivers  Pololu1182 (snail instruments) [phokz will buy 4]
 	- oh god no!! again from XYZ, 3700Kč for one is rip off
 - Arduino Mega 2560 (multiple vendors)